 - Personal Accident insurance

 - Intensive English training

 Our training is aimed at young female school leavers with underprivileged backgrounds.
-If they can demonstrate sufficient motivation and have a basic knowledge of English, they are admitted.
-The restaurant is the environment in which they develop self-confidence and where they are able to practice how to behave in society.
-Over a period of 6 months they learn the skills needed for working in the hospitality industry.
+If they can demonstrate sufficient motivation and have sufficient knowledge of English, they are admitted.
+The restaurant is an environment in which they develop self-confidence, and where they are able to practice behaving in society.
+Over a period of 1 year they learn the skills needed for working in the hospitality industry.
 They receive job application training and continually work on improving their English.

 You can help!
 Are you interested in supporting a student or supporting the training, you can make a donation to this wonderful program, our bank details are:

 People from the Netherlands can donate via (ANBI – tax deductible):

 “I heard about your training program while I was waiting to be admitted to university.
 In the training we found ourselves in a group of other girls from the Compassion program."